heimrichhannot/contao-slick-bundle/README.md

-> We moved away from slick slider to tiny slider because it doesn't have a dependency to jQuery.
+> We moved away from slick slider to tiny slider (see [https://github.com/heimrichhannot/contao-tiny-slider-bundle](https://github.com/heimrichhannot/contao-tiny-slider-bundle)) because it doesn't have a dependency to jQuery.
 We're currently looking for a successor for maintaining the bundle.
 If you're interested, don't hesitate to contact us via GitHub issue or mail.

 # Slick